ABOUT

 Dementia

 Dementia describes symptoms that may include memory loss and difficulties with thinking, problem-solving or language.
-Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
+Dementia is caused when the brain is damaged by diseases such as Alzheimer’s disease or a series of strokes.
 Alzheimer’s disease is the most common cause of dementia, but not the only one.

-As a terminal illness, Dementia cannot usually be treated with medicines, it is therefore typically down to the support they receive from loved ones and caregivers to ensure a good quality of life.
+As a terminal illness, Dementia cannot usually be treated with medicines.
+It is, therefore, typically down to the support they receive from loved ones and caregivers to ensure a good quality of life.

 What can councils do?